relikareinmann250/User-related-data/README.md

 Download our complete data set xxx

 # The data you find here and our data sources
 1. The data reflects changes in users and in the main content (topics, votes) for understanding user behaviour.
+2. The data shows the percentage of one time visits compared to registered users.
-Data is collected from the CitizenOS platform.
+3. Data is collected from the CitizenOS platform.
-2. The script is triggered to run between 1am and 2am.
+4. The script is triggered to run between 1am and 2am.

 | Variable  | Description |